 On September 1, 2010, the Company filed a Notice of Appeal to the District Court of the Court's decision to include non-appealing retirees, and on September 15, 2010, the UAW filed a Notice of Cross-Appeal.
 On July 25, 2012, the District Court ruled in favor of the Company on both appeals, and the UAW has appealed this ruling to the Circuit Court.
+In May 2014, the Circuit Court heard oral arguments on the appeals.
 The Company reached an agreement with the original appellants in late-September 2010, which resulted in the Company not restoring other postretirement employee benefits of such retirees.
 On September 30, 2010, the UAW filed a complaint, which it amended on October 1, 2010, in the United States District Court for the Eastern District of Michigan seeking, among other things, a declaratory judgment to prohibit the Company from terminating certain other postretirement employee benefits for UAW retirees after October 1, 2010.
 The parties reached a preliminary settlement agreement in January 2013, but it was later terminated by the plaintiffs.
 On October 22, 2013, the U.S. District Court for the Eastern District of Michigan issued an order denying the Company's motion to dismiss the UAW's complaint and granted its motion to transfer the case to the U.S. District Court for the District of Delaware.
-As of March 31, 2014, the Company maintains an accrual for claims that are deemed probable of loss and are reasonably estimable.
+The UAW filed a petition for a writ of mandamus with the U.S. Court of Appeals for the Sixth Circuit, requesting the court vacate the transfer of the case.
+In May 2014, the U.S. Court of Appeals for the Sixth Circuit denied the UAW's petition.
+The UAW has requested a panel rehearing or rehearing en banc.
+As of June 30, 2014, the Company maintains an accrual for claims that are deemed probable of loss and are reasonably estimable.